rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  trying to time the market,
  which does not *and can not* work.
-Similar things happened with gold price in the dying days of the Weimar Republic, the volatility of the gold price was not a reflection of gold, but of the hyperinflating money.
+Similar things happened with gold price in the dying days of the Weimar Republic.
-The inevitable death throws of fiat money.
+The volatility of the gold price was not a reflection of gold, but of the hyperinflating money, the inevitable death throws of fiat money.

 ![weimar inflation](/images/weimar_inflation.png)